Olive-spotted hummingbird: Taxonomy and systematics

 The olive-spotted hummingbird is the only member of its genus and has no subspecies.

 Description

 The olive-spotted hummingbird is 12 cm long and weighs about 6 g.
-The sexes are assentially the same.
-The have a straight blackish bill; the female's is slightly longer than the male's.
-Adults have a bronze crown and neck and the rest of their upperparts are grayish green to bronze-green.
-Their throat is olive green that sometimes appears speckled with golden green and the rest of the underparts are whitish.
+The sexes are essentially the same.
+They have a straight blackish bill; the females are slightly longer than the males.
+Adults have a bronze crown and neck and the rest of their upper parts are grayish-green to bronze-green.
+Their throat is olive green which sometimes appears speckled with golden green and the rest of the underparts are whitish.
 Their tail is pale grayish green to olive green with grayish tips on the inner feathers and grayish outer webs to the others.
 The outer feathers also have a dark bar near the end.
 Juveniles are very similar but have more grayish brown underparts.

 Distribution and habitat

 The olive-spotted hummingbird is found along the upper Amazon River and its major tributaries in northwestern Brazil, eastern Ecuador, northeastern Peru, and extreme southeastern Colombia.
 It has habitat requirements unique among hummingbirds: It is found almost entirely on young river islands and sometimes on the adjacent "mainland" shore.
 It keeps to shrubby open woodland and early successional vegetation.
 In elevation it occurs only up to 400 m.